Jeremiah S. Jeremiah: Early life and career

 The son of Jeremiah S. Jeremiah and his wife, Lorna, Jeremiah Jr. was of Greek and Canadian descent.
 A lifelong resident of Cranston, Rhode Island, he had one sister, who also pursued a career in law and became a judge, Constance Messore.

 He grew up with future U.S. Senator Jack Reed.
-Jeremiah attended Boston University, earning a bachelor's degree and then a law degree in 1961.
+Jeremiah attended Boston University, earning a bachelor's degree and then a Juris Doctor degree in 1961.
 He served in the U.S. Army Reserve from 1957 to 1967, as an artillery officer and battalion adjutant.
 For his service, he was awarded the Commander's Award for Public Service by the Department of the Army.

 In 1963, Jeremiah was appointed as assistant city solicitor for the city of Cranston.
 In 1978 Jeremiah was promoted to city solicitor, serving in that position until 1984.
 When Cranston Mayor Edward DiPrete won the gubernatorial election in 1984, Jeremiah was appointed Executive Counsel to the Governor of the State of Rhode Island and served in that capacity from January 1985 until his appointment to the Family Court bench as an associate judge in March 1986.